 Practically, any college savings could impact your federal financial aid; it should not deter you from deciding to save and invest.
 Another point that parents of multiples or multiple children should consider is that the more kids you have in college at one time, the lower your Expected Family Contribution (EFC).
 The more kids you have in college at any point in time is one of the most significant impacts on your federal financial aid.

 My Own Family Story

 My wife Theresa and I have a set of triplets and another daughter who is 22 months apart.
 We started our youngest in preschool early, which meant that she had not one, but two years of preschool.

 She was always trying hard to keep pace with her older set of triplet siblings.
 We felt that she was mature enough and ready to handle kindergarten as an early 5-year-old.

 Knowing how the current Expected Family Contribution (EFC) calculation works for college financial aid did play a small role in our decision to let her begin kindergarten early.
 During a four-year college timespan, I will have three kids in college the first year, four the second, four the third, and only one in the fourth year.

-During the early years, family and friends were contributing more than Theresa, and I was.
+During the early years, family and friends were contributing more than Theresa and I was.
 Diapers and formula for triplets were not cheap.
 Today, college contributions are part of our overall wealth management plan.
-However, we still don’t anticipate that we will be able to cover the entire cost of college, and that is okay with us.
+However, we still don’t anticipate that we will be able to cover the entire cost of college, which is okay with us.
 We know that we must balance other financial priorities, but we also know that we are still helping our kids in some way.

 What Can You Do Today?